nocturn9x/BotBase/METHODS.md

 it even easier to use them properly.

 **DISCLAIMER**: These methods are just wrappers around Pyrogram's ones and behave exactly the same.
-Every method listed here takes 2 extra positional arguments, namely a `Client`/`CallbackQuery` instance and a boolean parameter (read below)
+Every method listed here takes 2 extra arguments, namely a `Client`/`CallbackQuery` instance and a boolean parameter (read below)

 All other arguments, including keyword ones, are passed to pyrogram directly.